Winship Cancer Institute's Executive Director, Walter J. Curran, Jr., MD, explains "Why Winship?"

 Winship Cancer Institute of Emory University is Georgia's first and only cancer center designated by the National Cancer Institute (NCI).

-We are a top ranked U.S. cancer center.
+We are #1 in Georgia and a top ranked U.S. cancer center.

-Emory University Hospital through Winship is a top ranked cancer hospitals in the nation according to U.S. News & World Report.
+Emory University Hospital through Winship is the #1 ranked cancer hospital in Georgia and one of the top ranked hospitals in the nation according to U.S. News & World Report.

 Not every doctor can treat every cancer, especially tumors that are rare or difficult to treat.
 We can.
 As part of Emory Healthcare, Georgia's largest health care system, we see difficult to treat cancers every day and have the depth and breadth of experience necessary to deliver the best treatments.